 - Recipe FAQs

-- Other Related Potato Recipes
+- More Potato Recipes You'll Love

 - Yukon Gold Potatoes: I have found Yukon Gold to be the best potatoes for this recipe.
-They provide a nice rich texture and lend to creamier mashed potatoes.
+They provide a nice, rich texture and lend to creamier mashed potatoes.
 The best part is you don't even need to peel them!
 Personally, I love the added texture that comes with leaving the skin on.
-You can use red potatoes, or yellow potatoes if you like— but do your best to buy organic if possible.
-I would not recommend using russet potatoes, they are great for baking, but I find them too starchy for mashing and they tend to lack the creaminess that you get from the waxy variety.
+You can use red potatoes or yellow potatoes if you like, but do your best to buy organic if possible.
+I would not recommend using russet potatoes; they are great for baking, but I find them too starchy for mashing, and they tend to lack the creaminess that you get from the waxy variety.

 - Garlic: I don't use a lot of garlic, but 1-2 cloves.
-You boil the garlic with the potatoes then whip it up.
+You boil the garlic with the potatoes, then whip it up.
 You won't get any chunks of garlic, just a little hint of flavor once everything is whipped together.
 If you are not a garlic fan, leave it out.
 You can also sprinkle a little garlic powder on the potatoes at the end if you don't like fresh garlic.

 - Grass-Fed Butter: Grab some unsalted butter, and try to get grass-fed if you are able.
 Kerrygold is a great brand that you can find at Costco or your local grocery store.

 - Whole Milk: Milk adds another layer of creaminess, but it's lighter than using heavy cream or half and half.
-You could use either though, if you'd like.
+You could use either, though, if you'd like.
 When shopping for whole milk, look for grass-fed milk, and it would be even better if you could find it raw.

 See the recipe card for full information on ingredients and quantities.